-- To support the achievement of the Corporate Plan Objectives and Targets; - To provide property from which to deliver a direct service to the public e.g. Community Parks and Leisure Centres; - To provide property which supports service delivery e.g. Customer Service Centre; - The use of non-operational property as an investment to make a financial return to support service delivery or to aid delivery of the Corporate Plan.
+- To support the achievement of the Corporate Plan Objectives and Targets; - To provide property from which to deliver a services to the public e.g. Community Parks and Leisure Centres; - To provide property which supports service delivery e.g. Customer Service Centre: - The use of non-operational property to generate income from rentals to support service delivery or to aid delivery of the Corporate Plan.